Course Introduction to Programming

 }

-To verify if our code really is a C code, let's compile it: for this, in Code::Blocks, click on the gear at the top of the screen.
-Whether there is an error or not, the compiler will point it out and Code::Blocks will show it in the Build Messages tab.
+To check if our code is indeed a C code, let's compile it: to do this, in Code::Blocks, click on the gear icon at the top of the screen.
+If there are any errors, the compiler will point them out, and Code::Blocks will show them in the Build Messages tab.

 Figure 15

 The program in question does nothing.
-You can verify this by executing it through the button with a green arrow next to the gear we just used to compile.
+You can verify this by running it using the button with a green arrow next to the gear icon we just used to compile.

-To provoke a compilation error, let's change the name of the function main() to Main():
+To cause a compilation error, let's change the name of the main() function to Main():

 #include <stdio.h>